 - Step 3 Blend on high for 3 minutes.

 - Step 4 Strain the liquid through a nut milk bag.

-- Step 5 Use the milk straight away or transfer to a glass milk bottle and store in the fridge for up to 3 days – the milk will separate so shake well before using each time.
+- Step 5 Use the milk straight away or transfer to a glass milk bottle or mason jar and store in the fridge for up to 2 days – the milk will separate so shake well before using each time.

-- Step 6 Above links are for UK readers.
-Links for US readers – tiger nuts, blender, nut milk bag, glass milk bottle.
+- Step 6 Above links are for US readers.
+Links for UK readers – tiger nuts, blender, nut milk bag, glass bowl, glass milk bottle, mason jar.